FRONTIERS

 Daniel Fitzpatrick

-Fitzpatrick earned a bachelor’s degree in business administration from La Salle University and an M.B.A. from Drexel University.
-He is a CPA and a Chartered Financial Analyst.
-Fitzpatrick lives in Newtown, Pa., with his wife Beth and their four children.
+Fitzpatrick earned a bachelor’s degree in business administration from La Salle University and an MBA from Drexel University.
+Fitzpatrick lives in Philadelphia, Pa., with his wife Beth and they have four adult children.

 MORE